CyberUltron-Nikhil/Cyberultron-AI/WAF and Anomaly_detection LLD/Readme.md

 The model outputs a probability score for the "Suspicious" class (e.g., 0.9 for "ERROR 404: PAGE NOT FOUND").

 Suspicious Pattern Detected?
-If the probability of "Suspicious" exceeds a threshold (e.g., 0.5), proceed to rule generation.
+If the probability of "Suspicious", proceed to rule generation.
 If not, set shieldnet: 0 and skip to the response step.

 WAF Rule Generator